github/copilot-survey-engine/README.md

 - [ ] Work on other items in the backlog
 - [ ] Other.
 Please explain in the comment

-### Where does the app store surveys?
+### Where does the app store survey results?

-As we receive edits on the issue, the App will validate the responses received (options selected) and once all questions have been answered, the issue will be closed automatically and the responses will be saved into a results.csv file in the same repo in which the issue was created.
+As we receive edits on the issue, the App will validate the responses received (options selected) and once all questions have been answered, the issue will be closed automatically and the responses will be saved into a results.csv file in the same repo in which the issue was created on a new branch called *copilot-survey-engine-results*.

 ## Setup.
 Deploy on your own environment